EEricHwang/EEricHwang.github.io/_pages/research.md

 <hr>
 <h2> Reactive Vehicle-Level Defense Strategy </h2>

 <p> <strong> Objective: </strong> In this research topic, we aim to design advanced control/estimation algorithms that can directly mitigate the impact of adversities.
-To this end, resilient sensor fusion techniques are needed to filter out the malicious data/information embedded in measurement output.
+To this end, we developed resilient sensor fusion and estimation algorithms that can filter out the malicious data/information embedded in measurement output.
 The following videos show the realistic UAM operation in Greater Atlanta with four AVs conducting reference tracking control with formation flight.
-The left video shows the off-nominal operation with a high risk of collisions and the right video shows the resilient operation with high-assured safety.
+The left video shows the off-nominal UAM operation with a high risk of collisions.
+However, the right video shows the resilient UAM operation using our proposed method with high-assured safety.
 </p>

 <div align="center">